laravel/docs/homestead.md

 ### Set Your SSH Key

-Next, you should edit the `Homestead.yaml` file.
-In this file, you can configure the path to your public SSH key, as well as the folders you wish to be shared between your main machine and the Homestead virtual machine.
+In the `Homestead.yaml` file, you can also configure the path to your public SSH key, as well as the folders you wish to be shared between your main machine and the Homestead virtual machine.

 Don't have an SSH key?
 On Mac and Linux, you can generally create an SSH key pair using the following command: